Universities Canada board director

 Dominic Giroux became Laurentian University’s tenth president in April 2009.

 Mr. Giroux is a director on the board of Universities Canada.

-Prior to his appointment at Laurentian, Mr. Giroux was assistant deputy minister with the Ontario Ministry of Education and the Ministry of Training, Colleges and Universities.
-Prior to serving in government, Mr. Giroux was chief of staff to the CEO and later CFO of a new district of 45 French-language schools in southern Ontario from 1998 to 2001, and CFO of a school board in eastern Ontario from 2002 to 2005.
+Prior to his appointment at Laurentian, Mr. Giroux was assistant deputy minister with the Ontario Ministry of Education and the Ministry of Training, Colleges and Universities from 2005 to 2009.
+He began his career in education in Ottawa as a school board trustee at 19 and school board chair at 21.
+He served as chief of staff to the CEO and later CFO of a new district of 45 French-language schools in southern Ontario from 1998 to 2001, and CFO of a school board in eastern Ontario from 2002 to 2005.

 A member of the Ontario College of Teachers, Mr. Giroux has a bachelor’s degree in social sciences and a bachelor’s degree in education from the University of Ottawa.
 He also holds an MBA from the École des Hautes Études Commerciales (HÉC) in Montreal.